Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Explainable AI

 These results demonstrate a clear trade-off between reducing the masked area and maintaining accuracy stability.
 As the combination size increases, the masked area decreases substantially, from 29.6\% to 0.43\%.
 However, accuracy improves gradually and stabilises.
-This outcome shows that our method effectively identifies the most critical regions for model decision-making.
+This outcome confirms that the Ensemble Consensus Strategy effectively isolates the high-fidelity signal from the noise present in individual explainers.
 It achieves a balance between minimising the masked area and maintaining stable performance.